ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 Blindness, kidney disease, impaired circulation, nerve death, and amputation of limbs.
 Death, of course, is the ultimate life-altering complication.

-People who have both diabetes and an eating disorder eat in ways that would make their doctors shudder.
-Many believe that being fat is far worse than the consequences noted above, which, they rationalize, may never happen, or, if they do, will happen years down the road.
-Like Scarlett O'Hara, they will worry tomorrow.
+People who have both diabetes and an eating disorder eat in ways that would make their doctors wince.
+Many believe that being fat, a perceived immediate threat, is far worse than the consequences noted above which may never happen, or if they do, will happen years down the road.
+Like Scarlett O’Hara, they will worry tomorrow.

 Many of these people superstitiously believe they will escape complications.
 They are wrong.

-People who take insulin to control diabetes can misuse it to lose weight.
-If they reduce the required dosage, blood sugar will rise and spill over into the urine.
-These folks will lose weight, but the underlying biochemical process is particularly dangerous.
+People who take insulin to control their diabetes can misuse it to lose weight.
+If they cut back the required dosage, blood sugar will rise and spill over into the urine.
+These folks will lose weight, but the biochemical process is particularly dangerous.
 Reducing insulin causes body tissues to dissolve and be flushed out in urination.
-Those tissues can include the heart and other internal organs.

 Both demand that people pay close attention to body states, weight management, types and amounts of food consumed, and the timing and content of meals.
 Both encourage people to embrace some foods as "safe" and "good" and fear others as "dangerous" and "bad."